Diary-hub/PDF-Transtlate/README.md

-## A fun program to transtlate a pdf for pesonal use
+## A fun program to translate a pdf for personal use